About the course

 Supervision and training

-This must be taken in year 2 of the programme.
+This can be taken in year 1 or year 2 of the programme.
 Students will attend 4 days of teaching in October, and submit a 2000 word essay in November.

 Psychosis and bipolar